If you ever stop and take a closer look at prescription costs, you’ll quickly discover one thing: it’s a confusing, overly complicated, hot mess.

-Get this: pharmacies can charge different prices for the same exact drug; Insurance carriers are allowed to set their drug prices wherever they want; And the pharmaceutical companies are pretty much only interested in protecting their own bottom line.
+Get this: pharmacies can charge different prices for the same exact drug; insurance carriers are allowed to set their drug prices wherever they want; and the pharmaceutical companies are pretty much only interested in protecting their own bottom line.

-Worse yet, there’s very little transparency about pricing anywhere in pharmaceutical industry.
+Worse yet, there’s very little transparency about pricing anywhere in the pharmaceutical industry.
 Have you ever tried to figure out the actual cost of a prescription drug?
 Good luck!
 It’s near impossible.

 In 2018, in an effort to increase clarity around drug pricing, President Trump signed two bills into law.
-One of them, The Patient’s Right To Know Drug Prices Act, specifically targets commercial and private health insurance companies and bans them from writing gag clauses into their contracts with pharmacists.
+One of them, The Patient Right To Know Drug Prices Act, specifically targets commercial and private health insurance companies and bans them from writing gag clauses into their contracts with pharmacists.

-Prescription Costs of Copay Overpayments
+Prescription Costs of Co-pay Overpayments

 Let’s take a look at the numbers:

-- The average overpayment was $7.69
+- The average overpayment was $7.69.

-- In 1 out of 5 cases, the overpayment was over $10
+- In 1 out of 5 cases, the overpayment was over $10.

 The prohibition of gag clauses is definitely a step in the right direction, but there is a catch.
-Even under the new legislation, pharmacists are not required to tell you about a lower cost option for your prescription.
+Even under the new legislation, pharmacists are not required to tell you about a lower-cost option for your prescription.
 You have to ask!
 The problem is, so many of us don’t even know or think to do that.

-The myRxMedSaver Prescription Discount App
+myRxMedSaver Prescription Discount Program

 myRxMedSaver has helped thousands of people—with and without insurance—save millions of dollars in prescription costs.